olssonm/swish-php/README.md

 ];
 ```

-This may also be a good place to keep you payee-alias and such, which you can then access with `config('swish.payee_alias)` etc.
+This may also be a good place to keep you payee-alias, callback-url and such, which you can then access with `config('swish.payee_alias)` etc.

 ## Usage